Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 This tab grants access to the organization and the appearance of data, curve, residuals and extra graphics objects.

-- Data sets - Each line in the table represents one data set.
+- Data sets - Use the button to generate a new and empty data set.
+Each line in the table represents one data set.
 Use checkbox to control visibility, radiobutton to set active data set and the two entry fields to control z order and name of the data set.
 Note that curves are always fitted to the currently active data set.
 The 'Conf' button opens a pop-up menu that allows to alter the appearance of the data set.
+Alternatively, you can also call up this configuration menu by double-clicking on an object within the plot window.
+Via this menu, data sets can be merged, and overlapping data points can be declustered: any data points closer to other points than specified tolerances in x and/or y will be moved along the x axis to resolve the overlap.
+As this process alters the actual data values, the original (unmodified) data set is retained and a modified copy is created.
 'Copy' creates an identical copy of the data set, and 'Del' deletes the data set (unless it is the last remaining data set).
+The column '2nd' allows data sets to be plotted on a secondary y axis.
+Once at least one item has been moved to the second axis, additional controls right to the plot window and a new tab will appear.

-- Curves - Each line in the table represents one curve.
+- Curves - Use the button to generate a new curve.
+Each line in the table represents one curve.
 Use checkbox to control visibility, radiobutton to set active curve and the two entry fields to control z order and name of the curve.
 Note that the currently active curve is used for fitting; for plotting, the curve is evaluated over the currently set x range.
 The 'Conf' button opens a pop-up menu that allows to alter the appearance of the curve.
 'Copy' creates an identical copy of the curve, and 'Del' deletes the curve (unless it is the last remaining curve).
+The column '2nd' allows curves to be plotted on a secondary y axis.
+Once at least one item has been moved to the second axis, additional controls right to the plot window and a new tab will appear.

-- Extras - You can add lines, geometric shapes, text labels or annotations to the plot.
+- Extras - Use the buttons to add lines, geometric shapes, text labels or annotations to the plot.
 Resultant objects will then appear as entries in the table.
 Use checkbox to control visibility and the two entry fields to control z order and name of the object.
 The 'Conf' button opens a pop-up menu that allows to alter the appearance of the object.
+The position and size of extras objects can be dynamically adjusted by left clicking on them in the plot while pressing the Shift or Ctrl keys, respectively.
 'Copy' creates an identical copy of the object, and 'Del' deletes the object.
+The column '2nd' allows extra objects to be plotted on a secondary y axis.
+Once at least one item has been moved to the second axis, additional controls right to the plot window and a new tab will appear.

 - Residuals - Each line in the table represents one residuals object, with the first line being the zero line in the residuals plot.
 Use checkbox to control visibility, and the two entry fields to control z order and name of the residuals.
 Note that the currently active residuals object is paired to the currently active data set.
 The 'Conf' button opens a pop-up menu that allows to alter the appearance of the residuals.

 This tab is used to adjust and export graphics.
+Note that additional graphics settings can be accessed by enabling advanced graphics options in the Advanced menu.
 It's arguably easier to try out and see what these settings are doing than reading the below, but just in case, here we go:

-- x and y labels - Set text, color, size, style and font of axes labels.
+- x and y labels - Use push button to control visibility of axis labels.
+Set text, color, size, style and font of axes labels.
 Use third row to control angle, horizontal and vertical alignment, and position along axis of label.

 - Grid - Control visibility, color, width and line style of x and y grid.
 Also, determine whether grid is shown in front or behind data.

-- Figure - The first line sets figure and canvas color.
-The second line sets the width and height of exported graphics (in inches).
+- Figure - The first line sets figure and canvas color; use push buttons to toggle between transparent and filled figure and canvas backgrounds.
+The second line allows a color gradient to be displayed on the canvas.
+The third line sets the width and height of exported graphics (in inches).
 The button 'Use screen' updates the entry fields with the dimensions currently seen on screen.
-The third row controls the padding around the graph; use these settings if graphics are cut off in exported files.
+The fourth row controls the padding around the graph; use these settings if graphics are cut off in exported files.

 - Miscellaneous graphics settings - Draw your graphics in xkcd style (works great in the class room).
 Draw an outline and/or shadow for your data and curves.